-Welcome to Indigenous Wire, a newsletter and blog focused on Indigenous policy, politics, media, economics and sovereignty, founded and edited by journalist and writer Rob Capriccioso.
+Welcome to Indigenous Wire, a newsletter, blog, and community focused on Indigenous policy, politics, media, economics and sovereignty, founded and edited by journalist and writer Rob Capriccioso.

 An award-winning D.C.-based journalist and writer with over two decades of reporting and editing experience, Rob was previously the longtime D.C.
 Bureau Chief at Indian Country Today, the Senior Editor at Tribal Business News, a Contributing Writer at American Indian Report and News from Indian Country, and he’s reported for numerous other Native-focused publications.
 His mainstream media contributions include reporting, analysis and special projects for PBS, NPR, Smithsonian Magazine, The New York Times, The New York Post, The Guardian, TMZ, Campaigns & Elections, Forbes, Politico, Inside Higher Ed and more.

 Rob is an enrolled citizen of the Sault Tribe of Chippewa Indians who grew up in the Bahweting region of the Upper Peninsula of Michigan.
 His mother worked for the tribe in various health-related positions, and his father was an economic and legal advisor for the tribe.
 He interned at the tribe’s court while successfully pursuing dual political science and psychology undergraduate degrees at the University of Michigan, and he previously worked at the American Indian Higher Education Consortium in federal relations and has served on the board of the Native American Journalists Association.

 A note from Rob on why to subscribe: